 What is Hemp?

-Hemp products you find on the shelves today in the U.S. and Canada come from plants grown mostly in Canada, where farmers have been allowed to grow them since 1998 under the Controlled Drugs and Substances Act.
+CBD products you find on the shelves today in the U.S. and Canada come from plants grown mostly in Canada, where farmers have been allowed to grow them since 1998 under the Controlled Drugs and Substances Act.

-Why is hemp so important?
+Why is the use of hemp so important?

 Content of Main Fatty Acids

-Fatty Acid Profile
+Fatty Acid Profile in CBD Oil products.

-The oil, which makes up half of the weight of the seeds, contains 75% essential fatty acids, of which :
+Hemp’s nutritional benefits derive largely from its fatty acid composition and food product.
+The oil, which makes up half of the weight of the seeds derived from the cannabis plants, contains 75% essential fatty acids, of which :

-- About 20% are the omega-3,alpha-linoleic acid (ALA)
+- Hemp contains About 20% are the omega-3,alpha-linolenic acid (ALA)

 - About 3% is gamma-linoleic acid (GLA)